Transfer Credit Details

 - Transfer credit is awarded in semester hours.
 Quarter hours will be converted to semester hours upon evaluation.
 One quarter hour is the equivalent of 2/3 semester hour.
 The conversion will be truncated to two decimal places (3.33, 2.67, etc.).

 - If a course is repeated (and is not a course that is repeatable for credit), only the final graded attempt will be eligible for credit.

 - A course taken at the freshman/sophomore level at a previous school may not receive equivalent credit for a course taught at the junior/senior level at Clayton State University.

 - To be eligible for credit, lower-level courses require a grade of D or higher (with the exception of ENGL 1101 and ENGL 1102, which require a C or higher); upper-level courses require a grade of C or higher.

 - Failed courses will not be awarded credit; however, these grades will be included in the transfer GPA.
 All grades received for regionally accredited college-level coursework, including repeated courses and courses not applicable toward the student’s current curriculum, are counted in the transfer GPA.
 Remedial courses will be excluded from the transfer GPA.

 - Transfer credit routinely will not be awarded for internships; practicums; seminars; workshops; co-ops; experiential learning; directed studies; research courses; project courses; remedial courses; introduction to college/orientation courses; career planning courses; physical education courses; or audited courses.
-Transfer credit also will not be awarded for credit by exam or exemptions granted by another institution.
+Transfer credit also will not be awarded for credit by exam, competencies, or exemptions granted by another institution.